 In this guide we’ll tell you everything you need to know about the Samsung Premium Care warranty for your Galaxy S8, S8+, Galaxy S9, Galaxy Note 9 and more.
 Then, compare it to carrier insurance and alternatives like Squaretrade.
-If you’re asking yourself, “Is Samsung Premium Care worth it?” or “should I get smartphone insurance?” we’re here to help.
+If you’re asking yourself, “Is Samsung Premium Care worth it?” or “should I get smartphone insurance?” the answer is yes.

-If you’re looking for damage or accident insurance for your Galaxy smartphone we’ve done the hard work for you.
-Below we’ll briefly explain the benefits of Premium Care then compare it to all of the competition.
+If you’re looking for damage or accident insurance for your Galaxy phone we’ve done the hard work for you.
+Below we’ll briefly explain the benefits of Premium Care then compare it to the competition.

 Every new Galaxy phone comes with one month of Premium Care for free.
 However, once that ends it automatically cancels unless you agree to pay $11.99 a month for protection.
 It’s like insurance but has a whole lot more to offer.
 Originally, your phone has a standard limited 1-year warranty.
 Samsung Premium Care extends that to 2-years and gives you tons of additional benefits.

 Premium Care comes with same-day screen repairs, hand-delivered replacements in some cases, not to mention a low deductible and at home tech support visits.
 Basically covering any and all situations.
 In my opinion, Premium Care is totally worth it.

 Samsung Premium Care vs Insurance Plans

 When it comes to buying smartphone insurance or an extended warranty there are multiple things you’ll want to consider.
 Some of those include how many replacement devices can you get per year, does the plan cover loss or theft, and remember to pay close attention to the deductible.

 |Samsung Premium Care||$11.99 per month or $288/2 years||$99||Up to 3 replacements per year||No coverage for loss or theft|